-The Corporation continues to execute on our strategies to attract clients through search engine marketing, improving our online presence, virtual community connection programs and the development of a national platform and initiatives to fulfill last mile storage needs.
-We are capable of leveraging our national footprint to offer a complete storage, inventory management and mobilization solution through our self and portable storage and records management infrastructure.
-These efforts allowed us to partially mitigate the decline in leads from the lack of transitional activities experienced across Canada and has placed us in a strong position as we enter the back half of the year.
+Since the start of the COVID-19 pandemic, the Corporation continued to execute on our strategies to attract clients through search engine marketing, improving our online presence, virtual community connection programs and the development of a national platform and initiatives to fulfill last mile storage needs.
+These efforts have allowed us to attract clients who are leveraging our national footprint to offer a complete storage, inventory management and mobilization solution through our self and portable storage and records management infrastructures.

-As at June 30, 2020, we continue to generate significant cash flows from our operations, with \$15.9 million in cash on hand and \$60.0 million of credit available.
-Subsequent to the quarter, the Corporation further strengthened its balance sheet by completing a \$75 million bought deal offering of 5.75% senior unsecured hybrid debentures.
-Our balance sheet, along with our strong relationships with our lenders, provide us with sufficient borrowing capacity, refinancing and liquidity options to take advantage of acquisition opportunities that meet our requirements.
+As at December 31, 2020, we continue to generate significant cash flows from our operations, with \$25.5 million in cash on hand.
+Our balance sheet, along with our strong relationships with our lenders, provides us with sufficient borrowing capacity, refinancing and liquidity options to take advantage of acquisition opportunities that meet our requirements, evidenced by the \$232.7 million in acquisitions completed in fiscal 2020.